iafonov/cosmonaut/README.md

 1. Clone project
 2. Cross your fingers
-3. Run `make` it should build both the application and its dependencies
+3. Run `make` it should build application with its dependencies
 4. Run `./src/cosmonaut`

 # HTTP